sweety-mahale/EquityLens/docs/guides/railway-deployment.md

 Use this path if you want to click through Railway yourself.

 1. In Railway, click **New Project** → **Deploy from GitHub repo** and select this repo.
-2. Name the backend service `document-copilot-backend`.
+2. Name the backend service `equitylens-backend`.
 3. Open backend **Settings**:
    - **Root Directory:** `/backend`
    - **Healthcheck Path:** `/health`